DevelDoe/devel-react/readme.md

 *Please checkout branches of this repo were I have added more functionality.*

 * 0.1 React skelleton
-  * Bootstrapping React app development.
-This major release is the basic skeleton for a react application.
+  * This minor update adds the basic skeleton for a react application.

 * 0.2 Test Suit